dh-epfl-students/EPFL-DHLAB-student-projects/README.md

 # EPFL-DHLAB student projects

-## Technical specifications

-See the [README-Student-HowTo.md](https://github.com/dhlab-epfl-students/EPFL-DHLAB-student-projects/blob/main/README-Student-HowTo.md) in this repository.

-## Project overview

-List of MA/BA semester projects and of master projects carried out at the DHLAB - sometimes in collaboration with an external partner - with links to code repositories and reports.
+List of BA & MA semester and master projects carried out at the DHLAB with links to code and reports.

+See also:

+- :wrench: the **technical specifications** in the [README-Student-HowTo.md](https://github.com/dhlab-epfl-students/EPFL-DHLAB-student-projects/blob/main/README-Student-HowTo.md).
-See also the student project page on the DHLAB [website](https://www.epfl.ch/labs/dhlab/index-html/student-projects/).
+- :computer: the **student project page** on the DHLAB [website](https://www.epfl.ch/labs/dhlab/index-html/student-projects/).

-:warning: **Page under construction, links are being added.**
+:warning: **Page under construction, links are being added.** :warning:

 ### Spring 2022